-As we have learned in our REST section we need to issue GET requests to
+As we have learned in our REST section we need to issue GET requests to obtain information about the issues.
+Such as

-'''

-GET /issues

-GET /user/issues
+GET /issues GET /user/issues

-'''

 As response we obtain a json object with the information we need to further process it.
 Unfortunately, the free tier of github has limitations in regards to the frequency we can issue such requests to the service, as well as in the volume in regards to number of pages returned to us.